 WHAT A CROCK OF S**T!

-I have worked in local newspapers for more than 20 years and while there have been dramatic changes in that time, reports of the demise of local newspapers are greatly exaggerated.
+I worked in local newspapers for more than 20 years and while there have been dramatic changes in that time, reports of the demise of local newspapers are greatly exaggerated.

 And I should know.

-Over the past four years, The Spalding and South Holland Voice has gone from strength to strength and is very much at the heart of the community it serves.
+Since then, The Spalding and South Holland Voice has gone from strength to strength and is very much at the heart of the community it serves.

-Our 40 pages every week are crammed with the big stories and the not so big stories that affect the lives of the people who live on our patch – the fundraising events, the tragic deaths, the milestone celebrations, the school dress-up days, the sporting fixtures, the cultural events and the court and council decisions which make up the fabric of our everyday lives.
+The paper’s 40 pages every week are crammed with the big stories and the not so big stories that affect the lives of the people who live on our patch – the fundraising events, the tragic deaths, the milestone celebrations, the school dress-up days, the sporting fixtures, the cultural events and the court and council decisions which make up the fabric of our everyday lives.

 And therein lies the key to the future of local newspapers.